crcdng/hen-timeline/timeline.md

 [Teia](https://teia.art/), the community-run art platform on Tezos that emerged from Hic et Nunc [a year ago](#teiasoftlaunch) is now [official incorporated](https://https://blog.teia.art/blog/registration-announcement) as a non-profit DAO LLC.

+### August 20, 2023
+Teia begins [the distribution of its governance token $TEIA](https://blog.teia.art/blog/announcement-token-drop) during a 3 months timeframe.
+The 8 million tokens are to be used in future decision making for the community-run art platform.
+In a further step towards decentralization, the ownership of the DAO is then to be legally transferred to $TEIA holders.

 … to be continued